thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-install-offline.md

 ---
-title: [Install the ThoughtSpot application on offline clusters that use RHEL]
+title: [Install the ThoughtSpot application on offline clusters that use RHEL or OEL]
-summary: "Install ThoughtSpot on RHEL offline clusters"
+summary: "Install ThoughtSpot on RHEL or OEL offline clusters."
-last_updated: 8/18/2020
+last_updated: 3/23/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---